 BYU stymies Sanders, Hunter in 36-14 victory over Colorado in Alamo Bowl

-SAN ANTONIO (AP) — L.J.
-Martin rushed for 88 yards and two touchdowns, Jake Retzlaff passed for 151 yards, and No. 17 BYU beat No. 20 Colorado 36-14 in the Alamo Bowl on Saturday night.
+SAN ANTONIO (AP) -- L.J.
+Martin rushed for 93 yards and two touchdowns, Jake Retzlaff passed for 151 yards, and No. 17 BYU beat 20th-ranked Colorado 36-14 in the Alamo Bowl on Saturday night.

+“Understanding that they have great players on the other side of the field,” Martin said.
+“Just knowing the stage is set for us to go out there and try to show (what they can do).
+No one expected us to win or dominate like we did.”

 BYU (11-2, No. 17 CFP) scored in every quarter in rolling to its second straight bowl victory and third in its past four appearances after failing to advance last season.